 The valley where Princes Street Gardens are today, and the parallel valley south of the Royal Mile, where the Cowgate runs, still divide the city into a series of peaks and troughs, and it was in order to make these troughs easier to navigate that six bridges were built.

-Again, these bridges are only the ones immediately within the city centre - the likes of Stockbridge and the Dean Bridge are further out, and weren't integral to navigating the heart of the city.
+Again, these bridges are only the ones immediately within the city centre - the likes of Stockbridge and the Dean Bridge are further out, and weren't originally integral to navigating the heart of the city.

 Here are the six bridges which connect Edinburgh's city centre - how many of them will you cross (perhaps unknowingly!) during your visit?

 Probably the most obvious one, North Bridge runs over the top of Waverley Station, and was originally the main access road between the Old and the New Towns.
 The current bridge is the third to have been built on this site after previous versions either collapsed or were in need of improvement.

-A continuation of North Bridge to the other side of the Royal Mile, South Bridge crosses the Cowgate, and has only one of its original 21 arches visible today.
-The others were concealed by the buildings which were put up alongside the bridge after it was built in the 1760s.
+Designed as continuation of North Bridge to the other side of the Royal Mile, South Bridge crosses the Cowgate, and has only one of its original 19 arches visible today.
+The others were concealed by the buildings which were put up alongside the bridge after it was built in the 1780s.

 GEORGE IV BRIDGE

 Another elevated roadway, designed by Thomas Hamilton, also crossing the Cowgate, but from the Lawnmarket section of the Royal Mile.
-Two arches of the bridge remain externally visible, and during the summer the big Underbelly festival venue takes audiences into the underside of the arches for its performance spaces.
+Two arches of the bridge - named for King George IV - remain externally visible, and during the summer the big Underbelly festival venue takes audiences into the underside of the arches for its performance spaces.

 Crossing the ravine where Calton Road used to run through the valley where Waverley Station is today, the Regent Bridge connected Princes Street to the newly developed areas of Regent Road and (today) St Andrew's House.
 The single span is high and narrow, with commemorative columns at the top, and was opened in 1819.